-Successful completion of a basic engineering program or a Bachelor´s degree with a minimum of 180 ECTS in the areas of physics, space physics, astronomy, engineering, electronics, mechatronics, space technology, computer science or equivalent.
-A minimum of 22.5 ECTS in mathematics at the university level is required.
-Applicants with earlier studies in Sweden must hold a "Kandidatexamen" in a relevant field or if the applicant is enrolled in European Diploma engineering programmes, or the equivalent, he/she must have completed at least three years of his/her studies.
+Successful completion of a basic engineering program or a Bachelor´s degree with a minimum of 180 ECTS in the areas of space technology, aerospace, aeronautics, space physics, physics, electronics, mechatronics, mechanics, computer science or equivalent.
+Course work must include electronics and mechanics.
+Good knowledge in mathematics is required.

 Degree of Master (Two Years)

 A spacecraft, which also is called a satellite if its orbit is bound to a celestial body, is designed around the payload instruments it shall carry and the environment it shall work in.
 During the first year of the course you acquire knowledge about the space environment, which the spacecraft shall operate in, and also how it travels and orients itself in space.
 You learn about the various subsystems which make up the spacecraft and how it communicates with the surrounding world.
 Further, you get an understanding for the specific space electronics that are required and learn how the on-board computers work.
 You also get an insight into typical payloads that a satellite may carry.